 To verify the Nginx service, open the web browser and type this URL http://127.0.0.1.
 You will see the Nginx page if it is running on your machine.

-If you are in the CLI terminal use curl utility to load the page on CLI.
-Commands to install the curl utility and load the page on CLI is here.
+If you are in the CLI terminal use the curl utility to load the page on CLI.
+Commands to install the curl utility and load the page on CLI are here.

 $ sudo apt-get install curl